vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 “The sanda of the Universe and whatever else is found within that anda are His vibhutis."

 These vibhūtis (possessions or glories) of God are of two kinds, sentient and non-sentient, and these again are of two kinds, some existing for His Lila or sport and others for His enjoyment (bhoga).
-This division into things for play (lila) and things for enjoyment (bhoga) is based on the difference in the rasa or delectation, though all of them have agreeableness (or änukiilgan) in common.
+This division into things for play (lila) and things for enjoyment (bhoga) is based on the difference in the rasa or delectation, though all of them have agreeableness (or ānukiilgan) in common.
 Bhagavan should be considered as being engaged in the work of the Universe merely for His play or sport (lila), for it has been said as follows:

 " From